 Furthermore, hosted PBX system updates are taken care of at the PBX provider’s location so there is no concern about adding hardware, patching equipment, or upgrading systems.
 In contrast, with on-premises PBXs, technically apt staff members need to have on-hand experience ready to continuously monitor and update systems as firmware updates and patches are released – an additional and ongoing support expense.

-Complete & customised reporting for inbound and outbound call traffic can be fetched from the call management suite of the hosted PBX easily which data can be used to improve the customer experience.
-Resulting data can then be used to improve customer service for call centers, as well as to increase operational efficiencies.
+Complete & customized reporting for inbound and outbound call traffic can be fetched from the call management suite of the hosted PBX easily which data can be used to improve the customer experience.
+The resulting data can then be used to improve customer service for call centers, as well as to increase operational efficiencies.
 On the flip side, on-premises PBXs have a limited number of reporting capabilities available to management, with a smaller number of changes and possible customizations.

 Final decision on choice between Traditional PBX & Cloud PBX

-Every business is different and so is their needs.
-However, in the modern age where people are shifting to remote working, where businesses have more flexibility and grounds for expansion, and where startups are not able to afford giant budgets , cloud telephony makes an ideal choice for most of the businesses.
+Every business is different and so are their needs.
+However, in the modern age where people are shifting to remote working, where businesses have more flexibility and grounds for expansion, and where startups are not able to afford giant budgets, cloud telephony makes an ideal choice for most businesses.

-Still, businesses like to opt on-premise pbx instead of hosted pbx Reply on traditional systems due to their various specific needs such as sensitive database which cannot be shared with any sort of service provider
+Still, businesses like to opt for on-premise PBX instead of hosted PBX Reply on traditional systems due to their various specific needs such as sensitive databases which cannot be shared with any sort of service provider

-The facility and ease of doing adoption of hosted pbx from legacy landlines to cloud phone systems within minutes provides us the ability to businesses quick and simple migration without losing any businesses.
+The facility and ease of doing adoption of hosted PBX from legacy landlines to cloud phone systems within minutes provide us the ability to businesses quick and simple migration without losing any businesses.

-We at MyOperator provide the complete cloud call center solutions , a suite of features that makes the communication between the employees and customers seamless , easy to monitor thus maximising the communication effectiveness in both RoI & satisfaction.
+We at MyOperator provide the complete cloud call center solutions, a suite of features that makes the communication between the employees and customers seamless, easy to monitor thus maximizing the communication effectiveness in both RoI & satisfaction.

 88% of customers prefer good customer service over innovation (source)